 Important Changes to Dynamics 365 Team Member Licences

-Existing customers will not immediately be affected and will be able to renew Team Member licensing agreements without these changes for a limited time (see below).
+Existing customers were not immediately be affected and were able to renew Team Member licensing agreements without these changes for a limited time (see below).

-Compared to the existing Team Member use rights, the headline changes are:
+Compared to the existing Team Member use rights, the main changes were: